-Signal to Noise Ratio: This is a measure of quality within the recording bandwidth.
+Signal to Noise Ratio (chart below): This is a measure of quality within the recording bandwidth.
 A higher value is better.

-Directionality: The waveguide on the EMT 2 provides some directionality to reduce extraneous noise and echoes.
+Directionality (charts below): The waveguide on the EMT 2 provides some directionality to reduce extraneous noise and echoes.
+See the chart below.